P1-JossueDaniel/pomodoro-fantasy/README.md

 - **Short Break**: 5 minutes for a quick break.
 - **Long Break**: 15 minutes for a longer break.
 - **Play and Pause**: Easily control the timer with a play/pause button to start and stop the countdown.
-- **Contact Us**: A button that links to a contact form on a subpage, allowing users to get in touch with the developers.
+- **Email Us**: A button that opens the user's default email client, allowing them to send an email directly to the developers.

 ## Tech Stack